dhideaki/ansible-php/README.md

 # ansible-php

-An Ansible playbook for installing Redmine on Ubuntu14.04
+An Ansible playbook for installing php on Ubuntu14.04

 ServersMan@VPS Entry Ubuntu14.04 LTS（64bit）